hasura/graphql-engine/manual/data/access-postgres.rst

 Accessing Postgres directly
 ===========================

-Run the following ``hasura`` CLI commands, from your project directory:
+To get direct access to the database, run the following hasura CLI command from your project directory:

 .. code-block:: bash

    # Open a tunnel to postgres
    hasura microservice port-forward postgres -n hasura --local-port 6432

-The command above will allow direct access to postgres at ``localhost:6432``.
+The above command will allow direct access to postgres at ``localhost:6432``.

-Now, you can run psql (or any other postgres client) from your localhost to access the hasuradb database:
+Now, you can run ``psql`` (or any other postgres client) from your localhost to access the ``hasuradb`` database:

 .. code-block:: bash